AdobeDocs/media-analytics.en/help/reporting/dimensions/asset-id.md

 >[!ENDSHADEBOX]

 The **Asset ID** dimension reports a stable industry identifier for the underlying media asset (typically an EIDR, TMS/Gracenote, or Rovi ID, but proprietary IDs are also accepted).
-In Adobe Analytics it is available through two approaches: a classification of the [Content (ID)](content.md) dimension, or an eVar populated using a processing rule.

 ## How this dimension is populated